GregoryVSantoro/GregoryVSantoro.Github.io/analyzing_human_resources_data_through_r.md

 ## Analysis

 The first step in my analysis after loading in my csv file is answering the question if any of the demographics data [correlate](https://en.wikipedia.org/wiki/Correlation).
 This can be done quickly and easiliy in R with the [cor](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/cor) function.
 To pass only the data from the columns I want to analyze I'll use [indexing](https://www.geeksforgeeks.org/how-to-select-dataframe-columns-by-index-in-r/#) and create a new dataframe.
 The final command used is shown in Figure 1.
 The results are shown in Figure 2.
 The closer a value is to 1 or -1 the stronger the relationship is between the two variables.
+Relationships such as `age` and `total working years`, `monthly income` and `total working years`, and `age` and `monthly income`, etc. stand out to me.

 <br>